When Your Ex's Belongings Clutter Your Space

 How To Send Them To Your Ex

 If you are on speaking terms with your ex-husband or ex-wife, then getting rid of his or her belongings is easy.
 Just make a call and request for a pick up.
-However, if you couldn’t stand being near your ex or talking to the latter, the best thing to do is to coordinate pickup with a tracking company.
+However, if you couldn't stand being near your ex or talking to the latter, the best thing to do is to coordinate pickup with a tracking company.
 You can just place the name and address of your ex to finally get rid of the belongings.
-In case you encounter problems during this time, do not hesitate to get in touch with an attorney in Waukesha, WI.
+In case you encounter problems during this time, do not hesitate to get in touch with an attorney.

 What Happens If Your Ex Refuses to Accept Them?